sanityinc/sanityinc.github.io/_posts/2009-06-29-so-you-think-you-found-a-bug.markdown

 is to be used.
 I send polite responses, but I'd rather have simply been asked for a link to a good tutorial instead.

-So here's a question I'd like to request that every programmer (whatever his opinion of his own ability) ask himself before reporting a bug in a library he's using:
+So here's a question I'd like to request that programmers (whatever his opinion of his own ability) ask themselves before reporting a bug in a library they are using:

 > "Given the number of people using this library, is it at all possible
 > that I could be the first person to discover this bug, or is it more